chalupaul/rpcv/README.md

 5. Start an editor of your choice:
 	`atom .` or `code .`

-VSCODE Info
+VSCODE Hints
 -----------

-I'm assuming you're using the [New Windows Terminal](https://github.com/microsoft/terminal)
+I'm assuming you're using the [New Windows Terminal](https://github.com/microsoft/terminal).
+I don't have many plugins, just Python and IntelliCode.

 All services in the monorepo can be added to your pythonpath so vscode can find class definitions.
 Create a `.env` file in the project root with the following paths: